 By Chelsea Fisher

 Eating an apple a day won’t keep the doctor away, but it’s not a bad place to start.
-According to the American Institute for Cancer Research (AICR), apples have one of the highest concentrations of antioxidants of all fruits.
-The AICR also reports that the combination of antioxidants and phytochemicals —including quercetin, epicatechin, and procyanidin— present in apples can help prevent or inhibit cancer cell growth.
+The combination of antioxidants and phytochemicals within apples—including quercetin, epicatechin, and procyanidin—may help prevent or inhibit cancer cell growth.

 Look for apples that are firm with no bruises.
-The most common varieties of apple include Golden or Red Delicious, Granny Smith, Fuji, Gala and more recently Braeburn, Honey Crisp, and Pink Lady.
-Each variety provides a surprisingly different taste, from tart to sweet, so when following a recipe it’s usually best to choose the type listed.
+The most common varieties include Granny Smith, Fuji, Gala, Braeburn, Honey Crisp, and Pink Lady.
+Each variety provides a surprisingly different taste, from tart to sweet, so when following a recipe, it’s usually best to choose the type listed.

-Apples make a tangy addition to any sweet tart, pie, or pastry like CFYL’s Apple Pie, but they can also be an interesting complement to savory fare, such as a sauerkraut dish.
-If you are craving a sweet treat, try CFYL’s Simple Baked Apples.
-And don’t forget the allure of homemade Applesauce.
+Apples make a tangy addition to any sweet tart, pie, or pastry like an Apple Pie, but they can also be an interesting complement to savory fare, such as a sauerkraut dish.
+If you are craving a sweet treat, try our Simple Baked Apples.

 Craving an autumnal treat?
 Try one of flavorful apple-based recipes.
 With some savory and some sweet, there’s a recipe to suit every taste.